Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/exercise_vm_containers_text.md

 #### 3. Running neofetch and Taking a Screenshot (Docker)

-- Got into your running container.
+- Go into your running container.
 - Clear the terminal using `clear` and run neofetch via by typing `neofetch` into the terminal and pressing `Enter`.
 It will show information about the Ubuntu version, available memory etc.
 - Take a screenshot and save it as `neofetch-screenshot-docker-USERNAME.png`.